They say the best way to grow mushrooms is to keep them in the dark and feed them manure. Some restaurant boards are relegated to the same regimen.

 Back to the top: Balance

-A board that second guesses every step of executive management runs the risk of teaching those entrusted with the enterprise of sheepishly (or sleazily) seeking to appease the whims of debutants and blowhards aroused by the force of their own breath.
+A restaurant board of directors that second-guesses every step of executive management runs the risk of teaching those entrusted with the enterprise of sheepishly (or sleazily) seeking to appease the whims of debutants and blowhards aroused by the force of their own breath.
 A board of directors that allows oversimplified explanations to suffice puts at risk not only shareholders but every stakeholder that has or is willing to sacrifice on behalf of a greater good.

 What’s the right answer?